hyperledger/bevel/docs/source/operations/setting_dlt.md

 ```
 For detailed instructions on docker build, read [here](./developer/docker-build.md).

-*optional*
-If you have create the **Ansible controller** manually, run the following command from the ansible machine
+*Optional:* If you have create the **Ansible controller** manually, run the following command from the ansible machine
 ```
 ansible-playbook platforms/shared/configuration/site.yaml --extra-vars "@path-to-network.yaml"
 ```